VerifiedICOs/whitepaper/README.md

 The Verified ICOs platform is aimed to be completed by the end of January*.

-*January is an ambitious goal and may not be met.
+*January is an ambitious goal and may not be met due to the nature of testing, debugging and development.

 # Distribution